Rated Excellent Online

 Frequently Asked Questions

 Yes, specialist secured loan lenders can annualise your day rate to calculate an annual income figure for affordability purposes.
-The standard calculation multiplies your day rate by five days per week and 46 weeks per year.
+The standard calculation multiplies your day rate by five days per week and 46-48 weeks per year.
 This method is particularly beneficial for contractors whose tax returns show a lower income than their actual earning capacity due to legitimate tax planning.
+Lenders including Pepper Money, Together Money and Shawbrook all operate variants of this approach.

 Yes, umbrella company contractors can apply for a secured loan.
 You will typically need to provide payslips from your umbrella company alongside your contract of engagement, which shows the underlying day rate.
 Some lenders will use the day rate annualisation method rather than the net umbrella company payslip figure, which can result in a higher assessed income.
 Three to six months of payslips and personal bank statements are usually required.